 Many men don’t seek regular medical care until they turn 50 and start prostate cancer screenings.
 But there are many health issues that can occur before age 50.
 When you choose UCLA Health for urology services, you are choosing:

-Established experience: Our specialists have years of experience in urology and men’s health.
+Established experience: Our specialists have years of experience in urology and men’s sexual and reproductive health care.
 We provide the highest-quality care and have performed thousands of surgeries with excellent success rates.

 Comprehensive treatment: We partner with multiple specialists, such as cardiologists, endocrinologists and dietitians to provide all the specialty care you may need.

 Increased access to care: To increase access for all patients, we offer clinic visits through a secure video connection.
 Telehealth provides patients with more options for accessing their care, including completing a visit from the comfort of their own homes.

 We provide a comprehensive range of services designed to optimize men’s health care.
 Our services include:

 In the United States, experts estimate that around 15 million men have low testosterone (hypogonadism).
 Low testosterone can affect multiple aspects of your life, from a decrease in fertility to loss of libido to lack of concentration.

 Our specialists offer individualized treatment plans for low testosterone.
 We offer every type of testosterone therapy, including oral medications, gels, injections and implanted long-acting pellets.

 We have multiple areas of focus for improving fertility for men and individuals with external reproductive organs.
 These services include: